Sunrisegreen/RepData_PeerAssessment1/PA1_template.md

   </tbody>
 </table><h2>
 <a id="user-content-loading-and-preprocessing-the-data" class="anchor" href="#loading-and-preprocessing-the-data" aria-hidden="true"><span class="octicon octicon-link"></span></a>Loading and preprocessing the data</h2>
-Let us first read the data file into an R data frame.

 ```r
 data = read.csv("activity.csv",header=TRUE,na.strings="NA")
 ```
 <h2>
 <a id="user-content-what-is-mean-total-number-of-steps-taken-per-day" class="anchor" href="#what-is-mean-total-number-of-steps-taken-per-day" aria-hidden="true"><span class="octicon octicon-link"></span></a>What is mean total number of steps taken per day?</h2>
-We will now convert the date variable to Date type using as.Date() function.
-We then find sum of steps taken grouped by day using aggregate() function.
-We remove observations which have "NA" value in 'steps' variable.

 ```r
 data$date = as.Date(as.character(data$date),"%d-%m-%Y")
 sumofsteps = aggregate(data$steps,by=list(Date = data$date),FUN=sum,na.rm=TRUE)
 ```
-Below is the histogram for total number of steps taken each day:

 ```r
 hist(sumofsteps$x,xlab="Total steps taken each day",main="Histogram of total steps taken each day")